jadexiao/jadexiao.github.io/_posts/2025-06-19-uncommon-ukulele-tips.md

 ---
 layout: post
-title: ukulele tips
+title: uncommon ukulele tips
 date: 2025-06-19
 description:
 tags: ukulele
 categories:
 ---

-This is a list of ukulele tips that I don't hear talked about often and that were helpful to me.
+This is a list of uncommon ukulele tips that I don't hear talked about often and that were helpful to me.

 <p style="margin-top: 25px"></p>